yevagorbachev/MKS65C_Final/README.md

   Amanda Chen, Yevgeniy Gorbachev, Bryan Lai

 ## Project Description
-  This project involves implementing a two-player game of chess in the terminal using C.
+  A two-player game of chess in the terminal.
   Users will be able to play locally or between two computers over a network.

 ## Required Libraries